Jendnice/To_Have_And_To_Honeymoon/notes.md

 image_url -- string

-** Figure out a way to break up renderlocation() in location.js.
-Huge right now.
-Need to break it up into pieces.
-** At least some of it belongs in experience.js.
+** Move some of the "render new experience" pieces into experience.js.
+(At least some of it likely belongs there.)
-** Update it so a Location can only be added if it has a name.
-(Right now, blank can be submitted.)
 ** CLEAN UP unnecessary and unused code (all js files, index.html file) ** Back to list above and continue from there.
 ** Images!
 Make sure urls work and update form, etc. to have it as an href(?).
 Should display photo.